Midnight Run | 1988

 Also on the case is FBI agent Alonzo Mosely (Yaphet Kotto), who catches up with the train only to find that Walsh and Duke have already slipped off to take the bus.

-The station where he boards the train is the picturesque Niles Amtrak Station, 598 Dey Street, Niles, on I-33 down in the southwest corner of Michigan toward the Indiana border, which is also seen in John Hughes’ Only The Lonely with John Candy.
+The station where he boards the train is the picturesque Niles Amtrak Station, 598 Dey Street, Niles, on I-33 down in the southwest corner of Michigan toward the Indiana border.
+The screen-friendly station is also seen in John Hughes’ Only The Lonely with John Candy.

 Having successfully evaded Mosely, the pair realise that Duke’s boss Serrano (Dennis Farina) also has them In his sights when they change buses in Chicago only to find marksmen waiting at the Chicago Bus Terminal on North State Street at Lake Street.